 Evil Redhead: Both Overlords have a thing for redheads.
 The last mistress in Overlord II, the Dark Fay, is likely an intentional play on this trope.
-However Rose and Kelda, the main mistresses are generally non-evil and support the Overlords for their own reason (Rose because she thinks he'll bring order and Kelda because she's a Victorious Childhood Friend).
+However Rose and Kelda, the main mistresses are generally non-evil and support the Overlords for their own reason (Rose because she thinks he'll bring order and Kelda because she's the Childhood Friend of the Witch-Boy).

 Evil Sounds Deep: Although the Overlord doesn't talk, he does grunt and growl occasionally.
 That's some deep-sounding grunts.

 Evil Tower of Ominousness: Where you park your armour after a hard days' smiting and pillaging.
 The Dark Tower of the first game changes tone drastically depending on where the Overlord's Karma Meter.
 By the second game the original Tower's been obliterated, with your new Tower being located in the Netherworld.

 Evil Versus Evil: Pretty much the premise of all the games.
 Overlord provided the top-of-the-page quote for that article.
 Save for the Elves (who are portrayed as largely ineffectual), it's all you fight.